-...0484 AP BIOLOGY, 1 yr., 1 cr.
+AP Biology, 1 yr., 1 cr.

-Advanced Placement Biology is designed to be the equivalent of a two-semester college introductory Biology course usually taken by Biology majors during their first year.
+College credits awarded based on AP exam score of 3 or higher and College or University approval Advanced Placement Biology is designed to be the equivalent of a two-semester college introductory Biology course usually taken by Biology majors during their first year.
+Students cultivate their understanding of biology through inquirybased investigations as they explore topics like evolution, energetics, information storage and transfer, and system interactions.
 It differs significantly from the usual high school Biology course with respect to the textbook used, the range and depth of topics covered, the kind of lab work done by students, and the time and effort required by students.
 Students are expected to take the Advanced Placement Examination for Biology during the fourth quarter of the school year.